matfish2/craft-optimum/README.md

 ```
 The plugin will only compile the relevant variant.
 ##### Method C: Get only variant value
-In some cases, there is no need to create multiple templates, as the value of the random variant can replace a constant in the code.
+In some cases there is no need to create multiple templates, as the value of the random variant can replace a constant in the code.
 E.g, Suppose you have a blog and want to test different per-page values.
 Here is an example implementation for a hypothetical `recordsPerPage` experiment:
 ```html
 {% set variant = optimumGetVariant('recordsPerPage') %}